 Thanks to its natural environment and abundance of sunshine, Florida ranks third in the nation for rooftop solar potential.
 However, the state ranks much further down the list when it comes to cumulative solar capacity installed.
 This is largely due a history of unfavorable clean energy policies (or lack of good solar laws being passed) in the state, as well as low electricity prices from utility companies.

-However, the cost of residential solar in Florida has dropped dramatically over the last few years, so even with currently low electricity prices, it’s possible to save tens of thousands of dollars over the life of the solar energy system.
+However, the cost of Florida solar panels has dropped dramatically over the last few years, so even with currently low electricity prices, it’s possible to take advantage of available solar incentives, utilize renewable energy, and save tens of thousands of dollars over the life of the solar energy system.

 Additionally, Florida’s Public Utilities commission recently opened up solar leasing in the state, which is a step in the right direction for the solar industry and makes rooftop solar panels affordable and attainable for even more homeowners.